 I’ve got a conundrum.
 It’s Black Friday, the day in the U.S. when the holiday shopping frenzy officially begins.
 Environmentalists decry this day of conspicuous consumption, advocating Buy Nothing Day instead.
 And normally, I would be one of them.
 But this year, I actually have something to sell: my book.
 In fact, I’ve planned a super cute gift pack with a copy of Plastic-Free, a copy of the Bag It DVD (which is packaged in a paper pulp case), and a cute reusable cotton gift bag from Green Planet Parties.

 Unfortunately (or fortunately, depending on how you want to look at it), I can’t sell this to you today because demand for the book has been so high, it’s sold out!
 The publisher ordered a second printing, but it has been delayed.
 The books were supposed to have arrived in the warehouse several weeks ago, but so far, no books.
-(Keeping my fingers crossed for this week!)
+(Keeping my fingers crossed for… Read the rest

 I just got back from a week on the East Coast doing book promos and visiting family, and all I got was this stupid Facebook photo…